-- Significant and growing congestion in both directions at the I-215/SR-60 junction in Riverside. - Significant and growing congestion at the I-15/I-215 merge/diverge in Temecula and on I-15 northbound and southbound in Corona. - Congestion at critical interchanges on I-15 and I-215 (e.g., Newport Road, Railroad Canyon Road, SR-74, etc.). - Lack of parallel facilities to I-15 and I-215 throughout the corridor (due largely to topography). - Nationally significant freight corridor and large concentration of warehousing and logistics centers. - Large amount of housing development concentrated along the corridor; exacerbating the job-housing imbalance.
+- Significant and growing congestion in both directions at the I-215/SR-60 junction in Riverside. - Significant and growing congestion at the I-15/I-215 merge/diverge in Temecula and on I-15 northbound and southbound in Corona. - Congestion at critical interchanges on I-15 and I-215 (e.g., Newport Road, Bundy Canyon Road, SR-74, etc.). - Lack of parallel facilities to I-15 and I-215 throughout the corridor (due largely to topography). - Nationally significant freight corridor and large concentration of warehousing and logistics centers. - Large amount of housing development concentrated along the corridor; exacerbating the job-housing imbalance.

-- 1. Extend the managed-lane system on I-15 southerly from Cajalco Road in Corona to SR-74 (Central Avenue) in Lake Elsinore (underway), with toll discounts for transit, vanpools, and 3+ carpools. - 2.
+- 1. Extend the managed-lane system on I-15 southerly from Cajalco Road in Corona to SR-74 (Central Avenue) in Lake Elsinore, with toll discounts for transit, vanpools, and 3+ carpools. - 2.
 Continue commuter bus operations on I-15 and I-215 to Metrolink stations and continue express bus service utilizing managed lanes. - 3.
 Make strategic operational improvements to and/or reconstruct interchanges on I-15 and I-215, such as Franklin Street and French Valley Parkway. - 4.
 Improve the north/south arterial network along I-15 and I-215, where possible, to better accommodate local short-distance trips that are now occurring on the freeway system, such as Temescal Canyon Road. - 5.
-Enhance marketing and incentives for ridership on the Perris Valley Line to Riverside. - 6.
-Grow vanpool and carpool formation from southwest Riverside County to employment centers in Riverside, Corona, and San Bernardino County. - 7.
-Deploy new technologies to proactively manage traffic and improve roadway conditions. - Build on substantial transit assets.
-Invest in Metrolink rail expansion for the 91/Perris Valley Line, construct accessibility improvements to existing 91/Perris Valley Metrolink stations, and protect commuter rail right of way. - 9.
-Work with SCAQMD and CARB to provide incentives for accelerating turnover of truck fleets.
+Enhance marketing and incentives for ridership on the Perris Valley line to Riverside. - 6.
+Construct a new commuter rail station along the Perris Valley line in Mead Valley to grow ridership by increasing access to commuter rail service. - 7.
+Grow vanpool and carpool formation from southwest Riverside County to employment centers in Riverside, Corona, and San Bernardino County. - 8.
+Deploy new technologies to proactively manage traffic and improve roadway conditions. - 9.
+Build on substantial transit assets.
+Invest in Metrolink rail expansion for the 91/Perris Valley line and construct accessibility improvements to existing 91/Perris Valley Metrolink stations.

-- 10. Invest in grade separation projects to improve goods movement efficiency and passenger rail movement. - 11.
-Provide an additional east west regional arterial extending east from the City of Perris that will run parallel to SR-74, serving as an alternative route to better connect the cities within the region. - 12.
+- 10. Work with SCAQMD and CARB to provide incentives for accelerating turnover of truck fleets. - 11.
+Invest in grade separation projects to improve goods movement efficiency and passenger rail movement. - 12.
+Provide an additional east west regional arterial extending east from the City of Perris that will run parallel to SR-74, serving as an alternative route to better connect the cities within the region and improve safety. - 13.
 Explore policies and methods to increase work at home to decrease commute trips.